Kexplx/crimeview/README.md

 # Landkreiskriminalität | Crimeview

-This app analyses a route based on a Polygon, Line or Radius for 1 - 3 german cities and displays all counties <i>(de: Landkreise)</i> with their respective crime rate on it.
+This app analyses a route based on a Polygon, Line or Radius for 1 - 3 german cities and displays all districts <i>(de: Stadt- Landkreise)</i> with their respective crime rate on it.

-<i>Crime rate</i> == Committed crimes per 100.000 inhabitants.
+<i>Crime rate</i> == Number of offences per 100.000 inhabitants.

 <p align="center">
   <img src="docs/map-sample-3.png?raw=true" title="Sample Route">